skyfsza/skin.auramod/README.md

 # skin.auramod
+# I no longer do much kodi stuff .
+If you notice any bugs in Matrix / kodi 19 with auramod , please submit fix's and i'll accept the PR's

 Auramod Skin for Kodi19 / Matrix

 To install you need to install the following deps from these locations , they are all tested to be matrix compatable . but will need to be downloaded and installed from zip (most)